StevieoXOR/MinecraftComputer/README.md

 Note that multiplication and division are possible when using only bit shifts, addition, comparison to value 0, and memory.
 This is slow, but it works. https://www.cise.ufl.edu/~mssz/CompOrg/CDA-arith.html

+This is my most recent MineCraft build for the redstone computer.
+The computer needs slime blocks in order to work correctly, so extremely old versions of MineCraft may not work correctly.
+The intended version is MineCraft 1.19

+The zip include 16 region files (.mca) which contain information about each chunk in the world.
+The zipped files should be placed inside (and should overwrite, meaning you should delete the original region files from your new world's creation) the "region" folder of a new MineCraft save, where the world created is version 1.19.
+You will need to extract the.zip file to your new MineCraft save's "AppData>Roaming>.minecraft>NewWorld[orInsertYourWorldName]>region".

+Entities shouldn't matter as the MineCraft redstone computer doesn't depend on active mob entities.
+That's why I didn't include those files.